-$20.49 (as of October 2, 2024 12:53 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+$9.99 ($5.00 / Count) (as of November 13, 2024 20:29 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Complete Guide to Mass Cane (Corn Plant) Indoor Plant Care

 With its large, tropical-looking leaves and ease of growth, the mass cane plant, also known as Corn Plant (Dracaena fragrans), makes a stunning addition to nearly any indoor space.